dminear/easy-touch-raspberry-pi/README.md

 2014-06-04

-I was having network problems with my Raspberry Pi ethernet, and it turns out it was a bad connection on the RJ-45 jack.
-I wire my networking with with EIA-568B and pair 3 had a bad connection but fixed now.
+I was having network problems with my Raspberry Pi ethernet, and it turns out it was a bad connection on the RJ-45 jack of my internal home wiring.
+I wire my networking with with EIA-568B and pair 3 had a bad connection at the wall jack but it is fixed now.
+There was much rejoicing with reliable 100Base-T networking.

 I created a knock off of the Pentair protocol sniffer and found my header sync bytes are different than other documentation that I found.
 So now